|

 other countries.

-by contemporary real-life stories and graphics, Piano in the
+real-life stories and graphics, Piano in the Parlour recreates a

-Parlour recreates a century of home musical culture between the
+century of home musical culture between the 1820s and 1920s.

-how did they perform?
-Who looked after them: the music publishers at
+perform?
+Who looked after them: the music publishers at home and

-home and abroad, entrepreneurs and companies including Charles Begg
+abroad, entrepreneurs and companies including Charles Begg & Co, the

 Pioneers would go to extreme